Special Rate Disability Pension

 The Services Australia Financial Information Service (FIS) is a free, confidential service that provides education and information on financial issues to all Australians.
 A FIS officer may help you to understand how SRDP impacts your circumstances.
 More information can be found at Services Australia or over the phone on 132 300 and say ‘Financial Information Service’ when prompted.

 A practising lawyer means a person who is admitted to the legal profession by a Federal Court or Supreme Court of a state or territory and holds a practising certificate entitling the person to practice that profession.
 To find a lawyer in your area please refer to the Australian Lawyers Directory http://www.australianlawyersdirectory.com.auBack to top

 How do I make a claim?

-Your eligibility for SRDP will be automatically considered once you have met certain criteria.
-Alternatively, you may request an assessment of your eligibility for SRDP either in writing or by contacting DVA verbally.Back to top
+Your eligibility for SRDP will not be automatically considered once you have met certain criteria.
+You may request an assessment of your eligibility for SRDP either in writing by email to srdp [at] dva.gov.au or by contacting DVA verbally.Back to top